wp-plugins/knews/readme.txt

 = 1.1.3 =

-* NEW: Arabic added - hr - about 60% translated (thanks to: Hasan Yousef hasanfazary@yahoo.com )
+* NEW: Croatian added - hr - about 60% translated (thanks to: Hasan Yousef hasanfazary@yahoo.com )
 * NEW: Serbian added - sr_RS - about 60% translated (thanks to: Hasan Yousef hasanfazary@yahoo.com )
 * FIXED AUTOMATED SUBMIT BUG IN WP CRON configs (some users can't submit newsletters, the submit process stopped at 0% forever).
 Thanks to: Tudor
 * Fixed issue with the JavaScript CRON Emulation (previous versions marks JS-Cron as a cronjob server input)